-Few things are more relaxing than watching fish swim around an aquarium.
-Many people report feeling calm and sleepy after doing so, suggesting that a bedroom is a perfect place for an aquarium.
-Unfortunately, certain hazards make this set-up less than ideal.
+Many of us report feeling calm and relaxed after doing so, suggesting that a bedroom is perfect for an aquarium.
+Unfortunately, certain hazards make this setup less than ideal.

-Fish tanks require lots of space and can develop faults, so sleeping next to them can be a safety hazard.
-Aquariums need lights and noisy water filters, while the algae found in a fish tank can create foul odors.
-Also, fish tanks increase humidity in a bedroom, leading to black mold.
+Aquariums need lights and noisy water filters, and algae in a fish tank can create foul odors.
+Fish tanks also increase humidity in the bedroom, potentially leading to black mold.

 Can You Keep a Fish Tank in Your Bedroom?